Skip to content

 Link to this section

-Once a user has been verified as signed in, your project/application will be returned in the JWT token with an array of permissions for that user.
+Once a user has been verified as signed in, your project/application will receive a JWT token containing an array of permissions for that user.
 You need to configure your project to read permissions and unlock the respective functions.

 Configure permissions in Kinde first.
 Here is an example set of permissions.